I

 • Ensuring that care is effective

-The quality standards are created for stakeholders like health and social care professionals, care providers, commissioners, regulators and local authorities.
+The quality standards are created for stakeholders like health and social care professionals, care providers, case commissioners, regulators and local authorities.

 The Role of NICE in the UK Healthcare System